Conlan defeats Marriaga in Belfast comeback fight

 The 30-year-old was making his comeback after the knockout defeat by Leigh Wood in a WBA title showdown in March.

-After a timid opening couple of rounds where both Conlan and Marriaga were playing cat and mouse, trying to work each other out, the hometown hero began to get a foot hold in the fight.
+After a timid opening couple of rounds where both Conlan and Marriaga were playing cat and mouse, trying to work each other out, the hometown hero began to get a foothold in the fight.

 Conlan utilised his lead right hook well from the southpaw stance, luring Marriaga in before landing the backhand left cross on numerous occasions.